mezleca/osu-helper/README.md

 # osu-helper-node

-a node js script to download missing maps from collections | remove invalid maps from collections | export missing maps from collections </br>
+## a node js script made to:
+- download missing maps from collections
+- remove invalid maps from collections
+- export missing maps from collections

 basically a collection helper

 # usage